TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Index.rst

                 basic commands on the console.
 "Make" can also be used to kickstart functionality like console command (CLI), backend controllers and event listeners.
-It does not offer to kickstart a sitepackage or an Extbase Extension.
+It does not offer to kickstart a sitepackage or an Extbase extension.

     ..  container:: col-md-6 pl-0 pr-3 py-3 m-0